 D Layton.
 An up to 16-year prospective study of 304 porcelain veneers.
 Int J Prosthodont, 2007; 20(4), 389-96.

 As you can see already by this small selection of publications, porcelain veneers are a safe and permanent treatment modality of cosmetic dentistry.
 We will continue to publish more articles about efficiency and longevity of porcelain restorations in this section.
-We will alert you on our Facebook page or on our Smiles Blog about any updates.
+I will alert you on my Facebook page or on my Instagram Page about any updates.

 Have you ever heard of “Vertical Dimension of Occlusion?”